schibsted/uka-workshop-2019/05-load-testing-a-service.md

     There should be two workers available also reported at the top of the locust web interface.

-1. Starting a test
+1. Starting a test.
 Now you can start a new test by starting a new swarm that will target your specified host and endpoint.
 The worker configmap specifies the tasks that the workers should perform and in our case we are calling a specific endpoint of the `sirup` service (endpoint `/worker/start`).
 Each worker will perform the tasks that have been specified until the test is ended.
 It is possible to configure the frequency with which they will perform the task but we will be using the defaults here.
 The current workers will wait a minimum of 1 second before starting a new task.

 It is good to start things off slow and gradually increase the number of concurrent users and the rate with which they are added (hatch rate).
 For the purpose of this simple exercise numbers between 0-100 users with a hatch rate of 1.